 God is always looking for people, individuals and churches, to pour His Spirit upon powerfully because He wants to make Himself known.
 He delights to make Himself known.
 He wants to live among us, make His home among us, powerfully.

 One clear mark of every great revival is a great call to repentance.
 Many eye witness accounts of previous revivals say this same thing: the greater the repentance, the greater the Presence.
 God is undeniably present.

-But maybe, it’s the other way round.
-It’s not our repentance that draws Him–although this is very important; never to be overlooked.
-But, it is when His Presence comes, because He is so absolutely holy, that in the light of His holiness, we suddenly know our desperate need for deep repentance.
-So we can say, the greater the Presence, the greater the repentance!
+But maybe it’s the other way round.
+It’s not our repentance that draws Him–although this is very important; never to be overlooked, but it is when His Presence comes, because He is so absolutely holy and in the light of His holiness, we suddenly know our desperate need for deep repentance.
+This happened to Isaiah in chapter 6.
+He saw the Lord in His holiness, highly exalted, and immediately realized his own human brokenness and dire need for deep repentance.
+Maybe we should say, the greater the Presence, the greater the repentance!